Skip to content

 • by

-Originally introduced in 1967 by Stan Lee and Jack Kirby under the name “Him” in Fantastic Four #66-67, Adam Warlock really started in Marvel Premiere #1 (April 1972) written by Roy Thomas and penciled by Gil Kane.
+Originally introduced in 1967 by Stan Lee and Jack Kirby as “Him” in Fantastic Four #66–67, he began appearing in a few issues in a minor role.
+It really was in Marvel Premiere #1 (1972), written by Roy Thomas and illustrated by Gil Kane, that he became Adam Warlock.

-At the start, a coalition of scientists known as The Enclave incubated Warlock in an artificial cocoon.
+At the beginning, a coalition of scientists known as The Enclave incubated Warlock in an artificial cocoon.
 Once out, he rebelled against his creators after realizing they were nefarious.
 When he re-emerged, years later, he was named “Warlock” by the High Evolutionary and was gifted the Soul Gem.
-He didn’t become a hero on Earth, but on Counter-Earth–a new planet generated from a chunk of Earth and set in orbit on the opposite side of the sun.
+He didn’t become a hero on Earth, but on Counter-Earth, a new planet generated from a chunk of Earth and set in orbit on the opposite side of the sun.

 A few years later, Jim Starlin revived the character and made him more of a cosmic hero, twice.
-The first time, it only lasted for a few issues, but he brought Adam Warlock back for his Infinity Saga eleven years later–during the 1990s.
+The first time, it lasted only a few issues, but he brought Adam Warlock back eleven years later, during the 1990s.
+This is not the last time Adam Warlock disappeared before being brought back for a new cosmic crisis years later.
+To not get lost while navigating decades of cosmic shifts, alternate timelines, and cocoon-induced hiatuses, here is the complete Adam Warlock reading order.

 Adam Warlock, The First Years (the 1960s-1970s)

-The story of Adam Warlock’s inception was published in Fantastic Four #66-67 (collected in Marvel Masterworks: Fantastic Four Vol. 7).
+The story of Adam Warlock’s inception was published in Fantastic Four #66-67 (collected in Fantastic Four Epic Collection: The Mystery of the Black Panther).
 That’s when he emerged from the cocoon.
-After that, he only did a Thor storyline, again as “Him” (not yet Warlock), in Thor #163-166 (collected in Marvel Masterworks: The Mighty Thor Vol. 8).
+After that, he only did a Thor storyline, again as “Him” (not yet Warlock), in Thor #163-166 (collected in Thor Epic Collection: To Wake the Mangog).

 • Adam Warlock Omnibus